sourabpramanik/payload-auth-plugin/README.md

 ```

 ### Configure the plugin
-Import the plugin in `src/payload.config.ts` and set up the provider:
+Import the plugin in `src/payload.config.ts` and set up a provider:
 ```typescript
 // --- rest of the imports
 import { buildConfig } from 'payload/config'